 Many dentists practice cosmetic dentistry, but it is important that a gum lift is performed by an experienced and skilled practitioner.
 In Dr. Fondriest’s practice the procedure is performed by a periodontist and supervised by Dr. Fondriest himself.

 Gum lifts are just one part of our cosmetic dental services.
 Dr. James Fondriest offers a full array of cosmetic dentistry treatments, from cosmetic bonding to porcelain veneers and professional teeth whitening.
-Our team is pleased to welcome patients desiring a beautiful smile from the Chicago metropolitan area and from across the United States.
+Our team is pleased to welcome patients desiring a beautiful smile.
 Schedule your next consultation or appointment by calling (847) 234-0517.
 We look forward to meeting you soon!